jimf99/github.io/README.md

-Learning how to do GitHub.io Website.
+Learning how to do GitHub.io Website.<br>
-Keep it clean and simple.
+Keep it clean and simple.<br>